Nasa (footballer, born 1968)

-Gesiel José de Lima, commonly known as Nasa (born December 8, 1968), is a retired association footballer who played as a midfielder for several Série A clubs.
+Gesiel José de Lima, commonly known as Nasa (born December 8, 1968), is a Brazilian former professional footballer who played as a midfielder for several Série A clubs.

 Career

 Born in Olinda, Nasa played for several clubs, such as Santa Cruz, Ferroviário, União São João, Comercial-SP, Moto Club, Madureira and Vasco da Gama.
 He played 70 Série A games for Vasco and scored one goal.
 Nasa defended Japanese club Yokohama F. Marinos in 2001 and in 2002.
 He then returned to Brazil and defended the following clubs: América-PE, Icasa, Guarani de Juazeiro and Madureira, retiring in 2005.